 Michael Winner was just 28 when he directed his movie West 11 in 1963.
 It was adapted by Keith Waterhouse and Willis Hall from Laura del Rivo’s novel The Furnished Room – a book described by Winner as ‘about misfits in early sixties Notting Hill Gate, then full of seedy bed-sitting rooms’.

 Is the movie any good?
-Not really, no. As Variety noted at the time:
+Well, yes and no. Variety noted at the time:

 This is only hackneyed drama about a young man (Alfred Lynch) who is a layabout, a misfit, a self-pitier (‘I’m an emotional leer,’ he says, profoundly).
 He gets involved with chicks, can’t keep a job and gets mixed up with jazz clubs and seedy parties.
 Turning point in his life is when he meets up with Richard Dyce (Eric Portman), an ex-army con-man.
 He is talked into an association with Portman, who wants his aunt bumped off…It has its merits – the sleazy London locations are very authentically shown.
 Perhaps too authentically.

 A more recent review in the Radio Times, however, takes a slightly different view but also gives more praise to the backgrounds rather than what’s going on in the foreground:

 Michael Winner’s skirmish with British social realism shows what life was like in the bedsits of Notting Hill, years before Julia Roberts showed up.
 The script is mostly a series of loosely connected sketches, though the film’s sole virtue nowadays is the location camerawork of Otto Heller that captures the then peeling and shabbily converted Regency houses that were riddled with dry rot and Rachmanism, which exchanged squalor for extortionate rents.